oversecured/oversecured-android-gradle/README.md

 Oversecured Extension for Gradle
 ============================

 First of all, a plugin user must have an [active Integration](https://oversecured.com/integrations).
-For more information, visit [Pricing](https://oversecured.com/pricing) and [For Developers](https://oversecured.com/for-developers) pages.
+For more information, visit the [Quick Start](https://oversecured.com/docs/quick-start/) page.

 User documentation
 ------------------